 Removing a Bathroom Mirror Clipped to The Wall

 Remove the Side Clips

-Use a screwdriver to remove the clips holding the sides of the mirror.
+Use a putty knife or screwdriver to remove the clips holding the sides of the mirror.
 If the screws spin in place but don’t come out, that means they’re likely screwed into the drywall instead of a wall stud.
 When that’s the case, grasp the clip with your non-dominant hand while gently pulling it away from the wall as you unscrew it with your dominant hand.

 Once removed, set the clips and screws aside, and store them in a bag so you don't lose them.

 Loosen, but don’t remove, the bottom clips until they’re no longer tight against the mirror.
 Have your partner hold the bottom of the mirror in case it accidentally drops off the wall.

 With your partner holding the mirror, remove the mirror's top clips.
 Once the clips are removed, grasp one side of the mirror while your partner grabs the other.
 Gently lift the mirror out of the loosened bottom clips and carefully set the mirror aside.

 When to Call a Professional

 If your bathroom mirror is particularly large, covers the entire wall, or is otherwise difficult to access, it might be wise to hire a professional contractor or glass installer to remove it.
 You may also consider hiring a pro if the mirror's adhesive proves too difficult to remove yourself.